-A few years ago, I visited Emily at Samford University.
-She was loving being a senior there and had big plans for the entire year.
+When my daughter Emily was a senior at Samford University, she had big plans for the entire year.
 To make those plans, she and her roommates made a “Senior Bucket List” and pinned it to the fridge.

 - Develop a signature family recipe.